Aatikah-Sheikh/Red-Object-Detection/README.md

   * (Recommended) A Gmail App Password configured.

 ## How to use
-Note this project runs in simulation mode only and does not deploydirectly onto the drone hardware.
+Note this project runs in simulation mode only and does not deploy directly onto the drone hardware.